29 Dec New Jersey Electronic Visit Verification

 EVV is Required beginning January 1, 2021

-The NJ Division of Medical Assistance and Health Services (DMAHS) is set to implement an EVV system that meets state and federal requirements in 2021.
+The NJ Division of Medical Assistance and Health Services (DMAHS) was set to implement an EVV system that met state and federal requirements in 2021.
 After completing a thorough vendor selection process, an official contract was awarded to HHAeXchange, a statewide EVV vendor.
-New Jersey is scheduled to implement the EVV system by January 1, 2021, for the following services:
+New Jersey implemented their EVV system January 1, 2021, for the following services:

 - Personal Care Assistance